grahamedgecombe/pgzstd/README.markdown

 ## Introduction

-pgzstd is a PostgreSQL extension that provides functions for compressing and uncompressing [Zstandard][zstd] streams, with support for custom dictionaries.
+pgzstd is a PostgreSQL extension that provides functions for compressing and uncompressing [Zstandard][zstd] frames, with support for custom dictionaries.

 ## Prerequisites